davecheney/trng/README.md

 -----

 1. Load the `ardunio-due-trng` sketch onto your Ardunio Due.
 It has to be a SAM3X powered device, older 8bit Atmega Arduinos do not have the hardware trng device.
-2. Either use this package, see the [https://godoc.org/github.com/davecheney/trng#example-Open](example in godoc), or use the supplied `random-bits` example program.
+2. Either use this package, see the [example in godoc](https://godoc.org/github.com/davecheney/trng#example-Open), or use the supplied `random-bits` example program.

    % random-bits | dieharder -a -g 200